entropy-z/entropy-z.github.io/_posts/2025-04-08-detecting-syscalls.md

     return EXCEPTION_CONTINUE_EXECUTION;
 }
 ```
-As I mentioned above, check if expcertion address == syscall instruction, thus knowing if a direct jmp was executed for that.
+As I mentioned above, check if expcetion address == syscall instruction, thus knowing if a direct jmp was executed for that.

 Note: This implementation is very simple and needs some adjustments to work properly, the code above is more for a demonstration of how it would be.